 Currently, the nation is rating its dog walks as an average 7.9 out of 10 and, to be honest, we won’t be happy until we’re at 10 out of 10.
 Hopefully we’ve inspired you to get out and explore the beautiful dog walks this country has to offer.
-Please be safe and check and adhere to any dog walking rules as advised by the local authorities.
+While we have done our best to check the most up-to-date advice on these walks, please be safe, double check any rules prior to visiting, and adhere to any dog walking rules as advised by the local authorities.

 Kerikeri, Roland’s Wood.
 Four hectares of woodland that was gifted to the people of Kerikeri and makes the ideal place for a dog to run off leash.